-Crucial to this project are the EPA's partners including a range of Blue Mountains community groups and volunteers, the Office of Environment and Heritage, Blue Mountains City and Lithgow councils, Doctors for the Environment, Western Sydney University and the Nepean Blue Mountains Local Health District.
+The 12-month project began in May 2019.
+Crucial to the project were the EPA's partners, including a range of Blue Mountains community groups and volunteers, the Department of Planning, Industry and Environment (DPIE), Blue Mountains City and Lithgow councils, Doctors for the Environment, Western Sydney University and the Nepean Blue Mountains Local Health District.

 We can all play a part in keeping our air clean.
 Find out what you can do to help reduce particle pollution and your exposure to it.
 Changing our habits, such as reducing wood smoke emissions and reducing motor vehicle emissions, can help to improve local air quality.

 - Download the Air Watch factsheet (PDF 41KB)

 - For information on hazard reduction burns and bush fires visit Fires Near Me

 - Visit NSW Health for information on the impacts of air quality on people's health and ways to minimise any impacts.